-See the outline drawings (Figures 1-2 through 1-4) for:
+See the outline drawings (Figures 1-1/1-2/1-3) for:

 - Overall dimensions

 - Process piping flange locations

 - Hydraulic fitting sizes

-- Electrical connections
+- Location of electrical connections

 - Lift points and center of gravity

 - Weight of the valve

 Installation attitude does not affect actuator or fuel valve performance, but a vertical position is generally preferred to conserve floor space as well as ease of making electrical, fuel, and hydraulic connections and changing the hydraulic filter element.
-The gas fuel control valve is designed for support by the piping flanges alone; additional supports are neither needed nor recommended.
+The Gas Fuel Control Valve is designed for support by the piping flanges alone; additional supports are neither needed nor recommended.
 Do not use this valve to provide support to any component other than the piping to which it is directly connected.